 Report abuse Contact our helpline if you’re worried about a child and speak to one of our counsellors

 Don't wait until you're certain if you are worried about a child.
-If you have any concerns or suspicions, contact our free helpline service to speak to an NSPCC counsellor 24 hours a day, 365 days a year.
+If you have any concerns or suspicions, contact us 24 hours a day, 365 days a year by email or our online reporting form.
+You can also call the Helpline Monday to Friday 8am – 10pm or 9am – 6pm at the weekends.

 We will listen to your concerns, offer advice and support and can take action on your behalf if a child is in danger.